 Immunotherapy generally does take a considerable period of time.
 The evidence would suggest that 60% of patients gain benefit from immunotherapy, although some people claim to have better results.
 Until recently immunotherapy was administered using regular injections.

 There is good scientific evidence that desensitisation can be achieved by placing drops under the tongue (sublingually).
 Sublingual immunotherapy appears safer and just as effective as injection immunotherapy.
-I am able to make these drops.
-The dosing and escalation schedule that I use was taught to me by Bradley Marple, who is the course director of the American Academy of Otolaryngology Allergy.

 There is a small body of evidence indicating that immunotherapy administered through three, monthly intralymphatic injections can be as effective as three years of regular injections.

 Excessive milk consumption has a long association with increased respiratory tract mucus production and asthma.
 Over the years I have seen a number of patients find that their rhinitis and asthma has improved on a dairy exclusion diet.
 Such an association cannot be explained using a conventional allergic paradigm and there is limited medical evidence showing causality.
 In the human colon, beta-casomorphin-7 (BCM-7), an exorphin derived from the breakdown of A1 milk, stimulates mucus production from gut MUC5AC glands.
 In the presence of inflammation similar mucus overproduction from respiratory tract MUC5AC glands characterises many respiratory tract diseases.
 BCM-7 from the blood stream could stimulate the production and secretion of mucus production from these respiratory glands.
 As yet this is simply a hypothesis.
-I have put these ideas forward in Medical Hypotheses - Bartley J, Read McGlashan S. Does milk increase mucus production?
+I have put these ideas forward in Medical Hypotheses – Bartley J, Read McGlashan S. Does milk increase mucus production?
 Medical Hypotheses 2009 [PDF article].
 If you are interested in trialling a dairy free diet one has to do it rigorously for 4 weeks and then challenge oneself after 4 weeks.
-The dairy free diet can be downloaded from my website [Milk.doc].
+The dairy free diet can be downloaded from my website [Milk.pdf].